thesergioliveira/thesergioliveira/README.md

 I am junior web developer.
 Bellow you will find my learnig journey to go from zero to HERO.

-- 🔭 I’m currently working on: [mylandingPage] (https://github.com/thesergioliveira/myLandingPage)
+- 🔭 I’m currently working on: (https://github.com/thesergioliveira/myLandingPage "My Landing Page")

 - 📫 How to reach me: thesergioliveira@gmail.com
 <!--